azole/laravel58-bref-cdk/README.md

 If you have already done it, you now have an laravel project with Bref.

-After you execute `serverless deploy`, serverless generates two CloudFormation Template json files in `.serverless` folder.
+After you execute `serverless deploy`, serverless framework generates two CloudFormation Template json files in `.serverless` folder.

 One is for creation and another is for updation.